 So let’s start by understanding what Keto actually is.
-The ketogenic diet was developed in early 1920s as a therapeutic protocol to treat epilepsy in children where conventional medication was failing.
-A true keto diet is high in fat (approximately 75% fat), moderate protein (20%) and low in carbs (around 5%).
+The ketogenic diet was developed in the early 1920s as a therapeutic protocol to treat epilepsy in children where conventional medication was failing.
+A true keto diet is high in fat (approximately 75% fat), moderate protein (20%), and low in carbs (around 5%).

-For an adult woman this would be around 20-25 grams of carbohydrates daily – that is less than 1 banana or 1 sweet potato.
+For an adult woman, this would be around 20-25 grams of carbohydrates daily – that is less than 1 banana or 1 sweet potato.

 By starving your body from carbohydrates your body is forced to switch to using fat for fuel.
 Whilst doing keto you also need to be mindful of how much protein you are consuming as protein is converted to carbohydrates.